I’m always looking out for new ways to make extra money on the internet. I come across a LOT of scams, and a small amount of genuine-seeming offers.

 - You have to be aged 18 or over for many of the offers

-- Use a throwaway email address that you don’t mind getting inundated with spam!
+- Use a spare email address that you don’t mind getting inundated with marketing messages!

 - Keep a list of any subscriptions you sign up to, and the renewal dates

 - Read the small print, and make sure you know what you need to cancel and when – especially if they have your card details!

 - Save all emails and take screenshots of any confirmation screens.
 That way you can contact 20 Cogs if there are any issues and they will be able to sort it out for you.